 Robell Awake is an artist based in Atlanta, Georgia.
 His practice centers Black aesthetic traditions and histories through scholarship and craft, using craft objects as sites for cultural memory and critical inquiry.
 His work is held in the permanent collections of the Art Institute of Chicago, the San Francisco Museum of Modern Art, and the Museum of Fine Arts, Houston, with a forthcoming commission for the Baltimore Museum of Art.

-A Short History of Black Craft in Ten Objects, was selected by Publishers Weekly as one of the “Best Books of 2025.”
+2026 USA Fellow, a recipient of the Center for Craft’s Craft Research Fund Artist Fellowship, and was named one of Dwell magazine’s best emerging designers from around the world.
+His book, A Short History of Black Craft in Ten Objects, was selected by Publishers Weekly as one of the “Best Books of 2025.”

 UPCOMING SOLO SHOW: